skip to main content

 The location of the server you connect to in order to run the speed test.

-How do I test my Wi-Fi speed?
+How to test your Wi-Fi speed?

 You can use our internet speed test to check your Wi-Fi speed.
 Just follow these steps.